UPDATED (January 2017): For more information, please see the links at the bottom of this page.

 You may be familiar with the proposed “REINS” Act proposed by some Members of Congress, which would, if enacted, require Congressional approval of major federal regulations.

-Of course, the chances of getting 60 Senate votes and a Presidential signature for such legislation are speculative at the current time.
+Of course, the chances of getting 60 Senate votes for such legislation are speculative at the current time.

 However, given the more skeptical attitude of many state legislators towards federal power, there is a potential strategy for empowering state legislators to force Congress to propose such a measure.